 Usually, Marshmallows are made of gelatine, granulated sugar, and corn syrup.
 However, in this recipe, we are only keeping the gelatine from the original recipe and ditching the sugar and corn syrup.
-Instead, we will be using a blend of erythritol, allulose, and stevia liquid flavored.
+Instead, we will be using a blend of erythritol, allulose, and stevia liquid flavoring.
 The other reason for using three sweeteners is that they complement each other giving a better taste than one alone.

 This is the first recipe in which I use Allulose.
 But What is allulose?
-Well, allulose is a naturally occurring calorie zero sweetener called as well rare sugar.
+Well, allulose is a naturally occurring calorie-zero sweetener called as well rare sugar.
 And it gets hardly fermented in the gut, it could be a good choice for those that experience upset stomachs from erythritol.

-It is true that in the original recipes they make a syrup to a soft ballpoint, in this case, we will make the syrup, but to be honest, the soft ballpoint never will happen.
+It is true that in the original recipes they make a syrup with a soft ballpoint, in this case, we will make the syrup, but to be honest, the soft ballpoint never will happen.
 Because we are using more erythritol than allulose, we just want the syrup to reach above the 110C and that’ll do it.
 I have tried a few different ways to make this recipe and believe me when I say this is by far the best.

 The texture is not 100% identical to traditional sugar marshmallows, but they are pretty close, about 95% I would say.

 Use a stand mixer for frothing/whipping the mixture.
 This will help you to slowly pour the syrup into the gelatine as you whip it.
 You can definitely do it with a hand mixer but the whipping time is quite long so your arm might get sore after a while.